Traditional Day Program Student Scholarships

 Virginia Wesleyan University and Tidewater Community College have been good neighbors serving Coastal Virginia for many years.
 In recognition of this relationship, Virginia Wesleyan has established a scholarship program intended to celebrate academic success and shared hometown values.
 Hampton Roads College Success Scholarship recipients will receive a scholarship valued at $10,000 per academic year.
 Upon satisfactory academic progress at Virginia Wesleyan during the first year of study, the award will be renewed for a second year.
 Learn More

 Need-based grants require completion of the Free Application for Federal Student Aid (FAFSA).
-Student must show demonstrated need and be enrolled full time.
-Amount varies.
-(Be sure to take advantage of VWU’s $1,000 FAFSA Grant listed above).
-Virginia Wesleyan University’s school code is 003767.
+Students with demonstrated need and enrolled full time are evaluated on a case-by-case basis.

 Virginia Wesleyan University Global Scholarship

-International students who enroll in the traditional day program at Virginia Wesleyan University to complete a bachelor's degree will receive a merit scholarship valued at $19,000 per year.
+International students who enroll in the traditional day program at Virginia Wesleyan University to complete a bachelor's degree will receive a merit based scholarship valued at a minimum of $21,000 per year.

 Dollars for United Methodist Scholars